1er signes ménopause

 Learning about hormone replacement therapy (HRT) for menopause

-Menopause: a new chapter, not the end.
+Menopause: a new chapter, not a full stop

 Embrace change and break the taboo

-Menopause marks a natural stage in a woman's life, often surrounded by silence.
-Yet millions are going through this transition at the same time as you.
+Menopause marks a natural stage in a woman’s life, often surrounded by silence.
+Yet millions of women are going through this transition at the same time as you.
 It’s time to say goodbye to unpredictable periods and contraception, and welcome a new era of bodily freedom.

 IN SHORT

-FAQ: First signs of menopause
+FAQ: first signs of menopause

 What is perimenopause?